SamA-FZ/discord.py-self/docs/api.rst

         .. versionadded:: 2.0

-.. class:: FriendSuggestionReasonType

-    Specifies the type of :class:`FriendSuggestionReason`.

-    .. versionadded:: 2.1

-    .. attribute:: external_friend

-        You are friends with this user on another platform.

 .. class:: UserContentFilter

     Represents the options found in ``Settings > Privacy & Safety > Safe Direct Messaging``